hackerb9/tokenize/README.md

 The TRS-80 Models 100 and 102 and the Tandy 200 all share the same tokenized BASIC, so this will work for any of them.
 However, other similar machines, such as the NEC PC-8201/8300, have a different BASIC tokenization format.

+Converting this to NEC BASIC should not be difficult.

 ## Why Lex?

 This program is written in